-Dr. Wang currently serves as adjunct assistant professor in the Department of Chemical and Biological Engineering, as well as associate scientist at the Ames National Laboratory at Iowa State University.
+Dr. Wang currently serves as adjunct assistant professor in the Department of Chemical and Biological Engineering, as well as associate scientist at the Ames National Laboratory of Department of Energy at Iowa State University.
 He got his Ph.D. in Chemical and Petroleum Engineering from University of Kansas in 2010.
 He obtained another Ph.D. in Environmental Science and Engineering from Wuhan University in 2007.
 Before he joined Iowa State University in 2012, he has worked as Jorge Heller Postdoctoral Fellow in Professor Robert Langer’s Lab at Harvard-MIT Division of Health Sciences and Technology of MIT and Harvard Medical School.
 Dr. Wang has worked as engineer in a chemical company and a pharmaceutical company before.

 As a measure of Dr. Wang’s impactful work in the fields of chemical and biomedical engineering, he has received numerous prestigious awards including the first Lloyd Mayer Scholar (CCFA), McGee-Wagner Interdisciplinary Research Award (ISU), PhRMA Foundation Research Starter Award, and Crohn’s & Colitis Foundation of America (CCFA) Career Award.
 These awards clearly recognize his significant contributions to improve the quality of life for humans afflicted with chronic, debilitating diseases.
 Dr. Wang’s reputation is also recognized by various academic societies as he serves as Editor, Associated Editor and Editorial Board members for prominent scientific journals.
 For example, he is the Editor of Royal Society of Chemistry (RSC) Smart Materials Series.
 He has served as Associate Editor of Journal of Biomedical Nanotechnology (Impact Factor: 4.521 in 2016; 3.929 in 2015; 5.338 in 2014; 7.578 in 2013) and is an Editorial Board Member of the International Journal of Pharmaceutics (Impact Factor: 3.649 in 2016; 3.994 in 2015; 3.650 in 2014; 3.785 in 2013), and Heliyon (Elsevier).
 He also has served as Session Chair of the Biomedical Engineering Society (BMES) Annual Meeting since 2013.
 He also has served as study section member for the National Institute of Health (NIH) and panel member of the National Science Foundation (NSF).
 Dr. Wang will continue to employ his multidisciplinary expertise in the areas of materials science, stem cells, microfabrication, and pharmaceutical chemistry to address and resolve challenging problems of human health.